AI Screenr

 Company Instructions

-We are a mid-stage B2B SaaS company with ~80 engineers.
+We are a mid-stage B2B SaaS company with around 80 engineers.
 Our product is used by RevOps and sales teams.
 Mention that the role reports to the VP of Product and partners with a Principal Engineer and a Lead Designer.

 Injected into the AI's context so it can reference your company naturally and tailor questions to your environment.